Saltivskyi District

 Saltivskyi District (Салтівський район) is an urban district of the city of Kharkiv, Ukraine, named after Saltivka residential area.

 The district was created in 1937 when Petynsko-Zhuravlivskyi District was split into Kahanovychskyi and Stalinskyi districts.
 In 1961 Stalinskyi District was renamed to Moskovskyi.
-On 11 May 2022, it was renamed to Saltivskyi because the name "Moskovskyi" was "associated with the Moscow" following the February 2022 Russian invasion of Ukraine.
-Saltivka had been one of the worst affected areas in Kharkiv of the Battle of Kharkiv.
+On 11 May 2022, during the 2022 Russian invasion of Ukraine, it was renamed to Saltivskyi due to the previous name's association with Moscow.
+Saltivka had been one of the worst affected areas of the city during the Battle of Kharkiv.

 Industry and trade

 33 industrial enterprises operate in the district, among them are JSC "Avtramat", JSC "Hlibozavod Saltivskyi", JSC "HELZ", LLC "Promelectro".
 Previously, there was also the Kharkiv Engine-Building Plant "Sickle and Hammer".
 Nowadays there is a vacant lot on the territory of the enterprise.